NASA-Openscapes/earthdata-cloud-cookbook/how-tos/how_to_guide_parking_lot.md

 How do I find OpenDAP datasets?
 How do I open an OpenDAP granule in the cloud?
 Include Authentication?
-How do I subset an OpenDAP granule in the cloud?

 How do I open/access an OpenDap granule from my local machine?

 How do I open a Zarr granule in the cloud?